HardiChandra/pokedex/README.md

     * dto = data transfer object, a middle object between domain model and data that we get from other server
     * infrastructure = holds anything that will help us do any processing across project
     * service = layer that holds business logic
-    * view = accept and pass input to controller and do all presentation of returned information
+    * view = accept and pass input to controller and do all presentation of returned information.
+Right now it knows about domain which is bad design, in the future controller will pass ViewModel instead.